Opening a Dialogue with Plants

 A Center for Transformative Communication

-At the Center for Research on Programmable Plant Systems (CROPPS), we’re reimagining the future of agriculture.
-By decoding the intricate language of plants and their microbiomes, we’re creating tools and systems that transform how crops grow, adapt, and thrive.
+The Center for Research on Programmable Plant Systems (CROPPS) is reimagining the future of agriculture through shaping a new programmable green revolution.
+By listening to and harnessing the intricate language of plants, our scientists are creating tools and systems that transform how crops grow, adapt, and thrive.

 Research Focus Areas